TSharvananthan/GraphRatings/README.md

 - [x] Implement a searching function that lets the user choose a specific show from the first 15 results
 - [x] Create a program to graph all the ratings
 - [x] Make images of all the ratings with corresponding colored backgrounds (make them small images, maybe 100 by 45)
-- [ ] Graph all the ratings but with images corresponding to the ratings
+- [x] Graph all the ratings but with images corresponding to the ratings
 - [x] Collect user input
 - [x] Implement a way to use the user input with the scraper
 - [x] Put everything together in a main.py
+- [ ] Add the icon that was saved into the figure
 - [ ] Test for issues and fix accordingly
+  - [x] Deal with image scaling
+  - [ ] Cover issues regarding padding of axis
+  - [ ] Find a way to make proper axis labels (exact ones)
 - [ ] Make proper README

+## UPDATES
+**2:52am April 8th**: Complete most of it.
+Just need to deal with more issue fixing and improving the formatting of the graphs
+                      There is a lot more to this project that still needs to be completed though